Render Modes (SPA, SSR, SSG, HTML-only)

 • Pre-rendering (SSG)

-For example, we can render an admin panel as SPA while rendering marketing pages with SSR.
+For example, you can render an admin panel as SPA while rendering marketing pages with SSR.

 What "SPA", "SSR", "HTML-only" and "SSG" mean, and which one should be used, is explained at SPA vs SSR (and more).